When a vaccine is given to a pet there is always a risk of unwanted side-effects.

 The following steps can help to ensure that this procedure is as safe as it can be for your dog or cat:

-- If the vaccination is for Distemper, Infectious Canine Hepatitis and Parvovirus, have a Vaccicheck test done first.
+- If your dog is an adult, has been fully vaccinated previously, and is due a booster for Distemper, Infectious Canine Hepatitis or Parvovirus, have a Vaccicheck test done first.
 If this confirms immunity to these viruses is already present, there is no need to give a vaccine.

-- 48 hours before the vaccine is given, start giving 2-3 drops of Injection Visit 3 times daily, Continue for 3 weeks afterwards.
+- 48 hours before the vaccine is given, start giving 2-3 drops of VET Visit plus Injections 3 times daily, Continue for 3 weeks afterwards.
 Repeat after an interval of 3 weeks.